please phone only when essential

 'Mindfulness for Health' — Vidyamala Burch and Danny Penman, ISBN: 9780749959241

 The best place to get this seems to be the Book Depository for around $25 including postage.
-It takes a week or two to arrive, and you will need this book for the course.
+It can take several weeks to arrive, and you will need this book for the course.
 Ideally, try to read it a few weeks before you start the course.